 As a quick exercise, consider any type of information your company absorbs, produces or manages today—be it product, customer, supplier, or virtually any information about your owned physical assets—and ask what advantages you might gain by adding “where” to the equation.

-Here are some examples of how location data brings value to four other types of master data:
+Here are some examples of how location data brings value to four other types of master data projects: